The biggest problems that businesses face today aren’t limited to the problems related to hiring, marketing, or revenue.

 The point is—while telepresence does sound special, it’s no longer something that’s totally out of reach for smaller businesses.

-The core difference between telepresence and video conferencing, traditionally at least, boils down to the quality of the audio and video.
+The core difference between telepresence and video conferencing boils down to the quality of the audio and video.
+Traditionally, telepresence provides a higher level of audio and video quality to resemble face-to-face interactions as much as possible.

 You probably already know what video conferencing is, but let’s just review it for clarity’s sake.